Current Grid Conditions

 Descriptions of common reliability events are provided below in increasing order of severity:

 Advisories raise awareness and do not require general audiences to take action.
 SPP member utilities should follow applicable procedures.
-Alerts indicate all available generation has been committed to meet region-wide demand.
+Energy Emergency Alerts indicate all available generation has been committed to meet region-wide demand.
 As conditions worsen, voluntary conservation or service interruptions may be necessary to prevent uncontrolled outages.

 Normal Operations: SPP has enough generation to meet demand and available reserves, and it foresees no extreme or abnormal threats to reliability.